-Article 24 Cooperation of the States
+Article 24.
+Cooperation of the States

-- 1. The States parties to a case have the obligation to cooperate so as to ensure that all notices, communications or summonses addressed to persons subject to their jurisdiction are duly executed.
-They shall also expedite compliance with summonses by persons who either reside or are present within their territory. - 2.
-The same rule shall apply to any proceedings that the Court decides to conduct or order on the territory of a State party to a case. - 3.
-When the performance of any of the measures referred to in the preceding paragraphs requires the cooperation of any other State, the President shall request the government in question to provide the requisite assistance.
+1. The States Parties to a case have the obligation to cooperate so as to ensure that all notices, communications or summonses addressed to persons subject to their jurisdiction are duly executed.
+They shall also facilitate compliance with summonses by persons who either reside or are present within their territory.

+- 2. The same rule shall apply to any proceeding that the Court decides to conduct or order in the territory of a State Party to a case. - 3.
+When the performance of any of the measures referred to in the preceding paragraphs requires the cooperation of any other State, the President shall request the corresponding government to provide the requisite assistance.

-Article 25 Provisional Measures
+Article 25.
+Provisional Measures

 - 1. At any stage of the proceedings involving cases of extreme gravity and urgency, and when necessary to avoid irreparable damage to persons, the Court may, at the request of a party or on its own motion, order such provisional measures as it deems pertinent, pursuant to Article 63(2) of the Convention. - 2.
 With respect to matters not yet submitted to it, the Court may act at the request of the Commission. - 3.
 The request may be made to the President, to any judge of the Court, or to the Secretariat, by any means of communication.
-The recipient of the request shall immediately bring it to the President's attention. - 4.
-If the Court is not sitting, the President, in consultation with the Permanent Commission and, if possible, with the other judges, shall call upon the government concerned to adopt such urgent measures as may be necessary to ensure the effectiveness of any provisional measures subsequently ordered by the Court at its next session. - 5.
+In every case, the recipient of the request shall immediately bring it to the President's attention. - 4.
+If the Court is not sitting, the President, in consultation with the Permanent Commission and, if possible, with the other judges, shall call upon the government concerned to adopt such urgent measures as may be necessary to ensure the effectiveness of any provisional measures that may be ordered by the Court at its next session. - 5.
+The Court, or its President if the Court is not sitting, may convoke the parties to a public hearing on provisional measures. - 6.
 In its Annual Report to the General Assembly, the Court shall include a statement concerning the provisional measures ordered during the period covered by the report.
 If those measures have not been duly implemented, the Court shall make such recommendations as it deems appropriate.

-Article 26 Filing of Briefs
+Article 26.
+Filing of Briefs

-- 1. The application and the reply thereto, and the communication setting out the preliminary objections and the reply thereto, as well as any other briefs addressed to the Court, may be presented in person, by courier, facsimile, telex, mail or any other method in general use.
-If they are dispatched by electronic mail, the original documents must be submitted within fifteen days. - 2.
-The President may, in consultation with the Permanent Commission, reject any communication from the parties which he considers patently unreceivable, and shall order that it be returned to the interested party, without further action.
+1. The application, the reply thereto, and any other briefs addressed to the Court, may be presented in person, by courier, facsimile, telex, mail or any other method generally used.
+If they are dispatched by electronic means, the original documents must be submitted within 15 days.

+2. The President may, in consultation with the Permanent Commission, reject any communication from the parties which he considers patently inadmissible, and shall order that it be returned to the interested party, without further action.

-Article 27 Default Procedure
+Article 27.
+Default Procedure